ClearPathDigital/homebrew-ee/README.md

 # homebrew-ee
-A [Homebrew](https://brew.sh/) tap for the simple FreeBSD-style editor, ee, on OSX.
+A [Homebrew](https://brew.sh/) tap for the simple FreeBSD-style editor, ee, a.k.a. easy editor on OSX.

 ## Requirements